Yohani: Personal life

 Yohani was born on 30 July 1993 in Colombo, Sri Lanka.
 She is the daughter of a former Army officer Major General Prasanna de Silva.
-Her mother Dinithi de Silva, was a former cabin crew member at Sri Lankan Airlines.
+Her mother Dinithi de Silva, was a former cabin crew member at SriLankan Airlines.
 She is a Buddhist and has practiced Buddhism since her early life.
 Yohani has one younger sister, Shavindri de Silva, who is currently studying medicine.
 Due to their father's military background, both girls grew up in different Army bases in Sri Lanka.

 Yohani's interest and practice in music began early in her life, and it was her mother who identified her keenness and prompted her to pursue this passion at a young age.
 She grew up surrounded by her parents' love of music as they often listened to the BeeGees, Spice Girls, AR Rahman and Elton John.
 She was schooled in Visakha Vidyalaya Colombo.
 She completed her higher education in Logistics Management and Professional Accounting from the General Sir John Kotelawala Defence University prior to pursuing her career as an artist.
 She also obtained a master's degree in accounting from CQUniversity Australia.